-On occasion, The Academy of St. Benedict the African uses photos, audio/video recordings, and/or academic work of students in school publications to share information about the school.
-School publications include, but are not limited to: the website, school year-book, student academic work, advertisements, annual reports, posters, newsletters, bulletins and other public relations material.
+On occasion, the Academy of St. Benedict the African uses photos, audio/video recordings, and/or academic work of students in school publications to share information about the school.
+School publications include, but are not limited to: the website, school yearbook, student academic work, advertisements, annual reports, posters, newsletters, bulletins and other public relations material.
 In addition, local news organizations may hear of our activities or events, and our school may invite or allow them to photograph or record our events.
-By attending our school, your child's photo, audio/video may be pub-lished in any format including group or individual photos/recordings.
+By attending our school, your child's photo, audio/video may be published in any format including group or individual photos/recordings.
+A letter must be written to exclude your child our media release.